Zavi254/Javascript-Form_Test/README.md

 # Introduction
-    <p>Javascript Quiz Test is used to monitor students
-     knowledge in Javascript and rank them
-     based on their results.</p>
+Javascript Quiz Test is used to monitor students knowledge in Javascript and rank them based on their results.

 # Author Name
   <p>[Steven Otieno](https://github.com/Zavi254)</p>